unicef/iogt/selenium_tests/README.md

 - Each category has it's own folder within the selenium_tests directory, it contains multiple groups of tests
 - Each group of tests gas it's own python file within the category folder, each group contains multiple tests

-For general guidance on how to write the selenium tests, review the 'example_test' folder.
+For general guidance on how to write the selenium tests, review the existing tests within this folder.

 ## Running tests locally